 Reckless Driving Causing Death Defense Attorney

 What is the Penalty for Reckless Driving Causing Death?
+What are the defenses?
+How can a lawyer help me with this charge?

 As of October 31, 2010, a person who operates a motor vehicle in willful, wanton disregard for the safety of persons or property and in doing so causes the death of another person, is guilty of a felony punishable by 15 years in jail or a fine between $2,500-$10,000, or both, and up to 5 years probation.
 In addition to the criminal penalties and fines, Michigan law also provides for the forfeiture of the vehicle involved if the defendant owns the vehicle and revocation of the accused driver’s license.